 2. End-To-End Responsibility: It boosts the responsibility status of delivering a better quality final product by incorporating agile teams & methods.

 3. Continuous Improvement: This practice aims at the basic principle of consistent improvement in every way possible: better performance, a better relationship with the client and customer and better delivery.

-4. Automation: This principle not only applies to DevOps but to complete infrastructure landscape to get better-engineered products.
+4. Automation: This principle not only applies to DevOps but to complete the infrastructure landscape to get better-engineered products.

-5. Working As One Team: In DevOps culture, the role and work of every team is predefined all they have to collaborate their skills and work as one.
+5. Working As One Team: In DevOps culture, the role and work of every team are predefined all they have to collaborate their skills and work as one.
 This ensures fast and improved product delivery.

 6. Robust Monitor and Test: In order to achieve exceptional results, the approach of strong monitoring and testing of every tiny detail is followed.
 This strengthens the DevOps practice even more.

-With time every technology or practice needs to bring out change within itself.
+With time every technology or practice needs to bring out a change within itself.
 So, even if, DevOps practice today helps in achieving the desired results, there would always be a scope for improvement.
 Let’s find out what could be those prospects:

 Besides, this practice has endless benefits but there are some aspects where this culture can’t be adopted.
-This includes a bank and other sensitive data sites where security of data has high concerns.
-Such applications require very strict access control on the production environment, management policy and data centers access policy.
+This includes a bank and other sensitive data sites where the security of data has high concerns.
+Such applications require very strict access control on the production environment, management policy and data centres access policy.

 As we’ve learned by now that DevOps is the contemporary practice in the IT industry to achieve faster delivery of the engineered product.
 It also supports better client-customer relationships.
 IT companies are incorporating this practice to have happy and satisfied customers.
 So, in case, you are seeking for some exemplary products developed in DevOps culture then, check out Orion eSolutions IT services!